MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/known-issues.md

 While you can author the same guide on PC and [!include[pn-hololens](../includes/pn-hololens.md)], we strongly recommend that you not edit the same guide on two separate PCs.
 This can cause synchronization issues, and you might lose changes made in one of the PC sessions.

-## Example guide images and video still show older version of HoloLens user interface

-The Example Guide will be revised in a later release.
-Until then, note that the images and video in the Example Guide show the older version of the [!include[pn-hololens](../includes/pn-hololens.md)] user interface (version 103.1905.31001 or earlier).

 ## Text wrapping on PC and HoloLens might differ in rare cases

 In rare cases, you might notice that text is wrapped on the step card view in [!include[pn-hololens](../includes/pn-hololens.md)] but not on the PC.
 This is because [!include[pn-dyn-365-guides](../includes/pn-dyn-365-guides.md)] renders fonts at different sizes for readability between PC and [!include[pn-hololens](../includes/pn-hololens.md)], and different widths of characters might cause them to go to the next line.
 To ensure this does not affect operator experience, validate the text on all steps on the [!include[pn-hololens](../includes/pn-hololens.md)] app before sharing your guides with operators.